-NASA tracks Typhoon Kalmaegi affecting Northern Philippines
+NASA tracks typhoon Kalmaegi affecting northern Philippines

 Signal #3 is in effect for the Luzon provinces of Northern portion of Cagayan (Santa Praxedes), Claveria, Sanchez Mira, Pamplona, Abulug, Ballesteros, Aparri, Calayan, Camalaniugan, Buguey, Santa Teresita, Gonzaga and Santa Ana.
 Signal #2 is in effect for the Luzon provinces of Batanes, Apayao, Kalinga, Abra, Ilocos Norte & Sur and the rest of Cagayan.
 Signal #1 is in effect for the Luzon provinces of Northern portion of Isabela (Sta.
 Maria), San Pablo, Maconacon, Cabagan, Sto.
 Tomas, Quezon, Delfin Albano, Tumauini, Divilacan, Quirino, Roxas, Mallig, San Manuel, Burgos, Gamu and Ilagan City, Mountain Province, Benguet, Ifugao, La Union, and Pangasinan.

 At 10 a.m.
-EST (1500 UTC), Typhoon Kalmaegi was located near 19.4 degrees north latitude and 122.5 degrees east longitude.
-That is about 301 nautical miles north-northeast of Manila, Philippines.
+EST (1500 UTC), Typhoon Kalmaegi was located near latitude 19.4 degrees north and longitude 122.5 degrees east. about 301 nautical miles north-northeast of Manila, Philippines.
 The storm is barely moving, however.
-It is moving to the west at 1 knot (1 mph/1.8 kph).
+It is moving to the west at 1 knot per hour (1 mph/1.8 kph).
 Maximum sustained winds were near 75 knots (86 mph/139 kph).

 Kalmaegi is turning toward a southwesterly course, which will take it across northwestern Luzon (northern Philippines).
-The storm will start to weaken, later rapidly, as it moves into the South China Sea.
+The storm will start to weaken, then later weaken rapidly, as it moves into the South China Sea.

+NASA's Terra satellite is one in a fleet of NASA satellites that provide data for hurricane research.

 ###